mheadd/zoning-node/README.md

-# A Node.js module for the zoning.io API (work in progress).
+# A Node.js module for the zoning.io API.

 ## Usage